devalot/git/content/workflow/stashing.md

 <div class="notes">

-Goal: Practice using `git stash` to save and restore changes to the staging area and working directory.
+Goal: Practice using `git stash` to save and restore changes to the index and working directory.

 </div>

   #.
-Change to the following directory:
+Change to the directory holding a clone of the following

-        repos/conflicts
+     repository:

+        repos/conflicts.git

   #.
 Create a branch that starts off the `feature` branch